astarte-platform/astarte/doc/pages/architecture/080-mqtt-v1-protocol.md

 ## Authentication

 In Astarte, every Transport orchestrates its credentials through Pairing.
-Astarte/VerneMQ authenticates devices using Mutual SSL Autentication - as such, devices use SSL certificates emitted through [Pairing API](050-pairing_mechanism.html) to authenticate against the broker.
+Astarte/VerneMQ authenticates devices using Mutual SSL Authentication - as such, devices use SSL certificates emitted through [Pairing API](050-pairing_mechanism.html) to authenticate against the broker.
 To achieve this, the device must ensure it is capable of performing http(s) calls to Pairing API to obtain its certificates, performing SSL/X509 operations and connecting to the MQTT Broker through the use of SSL certificates.

 ## Authorization